flatman123/device_auto_config_v0.0.1/README.md

     "d2":["admin","cisco123","192.168.0.230","cisco_ios","DEFAULT_CONFIG_3.cfg"]
 }

 NOTE: This script utilizes the python netmiko module, so you will need to look up your device_type via netmiko's docs and adjust your json file accordingly.
+This sript was also built for linux based systems and assumes your working our of your home-directory:

+gpg = gnupg.GPG(gnupghome=f'{os.getcwd()}/.gnupg')